LeetLLM

 Failure modeExample outputWhy it breaks

-Preamble text"Here is the JSON: { 'order_id': 'A102' }"The parser sees Here before the brace and throws
+Preamble text"Here is the JSON: { 'run_id': 'RUN-842' }"The parser sees Here before the brace and throws

 None of these are model "hallucinations" in the usual sense.
 The model followed a weak natural-language request.
-The problem is that your request was underspecified.
+Your request was underspecified.
 You asked for JSON, but you didn't enforce JSON.

-The fix is to move from asking to enforcing.
-The rest of this article shows the enforcement tiers, from weakest to strongest.
+Move from asking to enforcing.
+The enforcement tiers run from weakest to strongest.

 Contract choices and enforcement mechanisms